mxahan/GAN_DL_project/Working_codes/readme.md

 5. GANmodels.py - Another Gan model with different loss function on MNIST dataset

 The above mentioned 5 codes we developed for our project.
+## Extras

 The rest of the codes were colleceted from the kaggle website in the begging of the project for starter and baseline check.
 Kudos to them for their works.

+# Additional Option

+In the sgan_train.py we enables the option for experimenting with different loss function.
+Please open the code and find the discriminator_loss and generator_loss function in the code.
+There just comment in and out the corresponding sections together in the function to change the loss function accordinging.
+For the WGAN please activate the commented weighted clipping in the discriminator.